meza/trance-stack/README.md

 We will be using these to send the source maps to Sentry so that the errors are properly mapped to the source code.

-The deployment script will automatically upload the source maps to Sentry and then remove them locally so they don't get uploaded to the environments.
+The deployment script will automatically upload the source maps to Sentry and then remove them locally, so they don't get uploaded to the environments.

 #### How to find the DSN